2024 Solar Incentives Guide for South Hadley, MA - Tax Credits & Rebates

 • Rebates: Solar rebates may be provided by your state or county, or by your local utility company.
 These rebates work as cash back that is applied after you pay for a solar system and before tax credits are calculated.

-• Net Metering: You can sign a net metering agreement with your South Hadley utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then subtract this value from your monthly utility bill.
+• Net Metering: You can sign a net metering agreement with your South Hadley utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
+They will then deduct this value from your utility bill each month.

 Best Regional Coverage